 The macros above allow you to consider why you’ve used certain words in your writing.
 Addressing needless words and telling words can help you tighten your prose and keep your reader engaged in your story.

 And finally, author and editor Ryan Macklin has designed a macro to detect the passive voice in your writing.
-While a bit of passive voice is quite alright, too much passive voice can make your text more challenging to read.
+While a bit of passive voice is alright, too much can make your text more challenging to read.

 Macros can help you to see and catch potential problems that you’d otherwise miss in your writing.